Cyberjusticelab/JusticeAI/src/ml_service/README.md

-The newly added columns in the _regex_lib.py_ file will then automatically be used the next time the machine learning performs its training **on the condition that the data has be re-post-processes**.
+The newly added columns in the _regex_lib.py_ file will then automatically be used the next time the machine learning performs its training **on the condition that the data has be re-post-processed**.
 Be sure to create a regressor if you want to predict "DATE" or "MONEY" though (See section 1.5).